robert-abela/python/lessons/project.md

 ## Task 2 - Drive scanning module
 Write a Python module ```dirscanner.py``` that contains a function ```scan()``` which takes two parameters:
 1. A directory path (e.g.: 's:\myfiles')
-1. An optional extension (e.g.: '.txt')
+1. An extension (e.g.: '.txt')
-The function should return a list of files found in the directory.
+The function should return a list of file names found in the directory that have been modified within the last 24 hours.
 Use proper DocString to document your module.

 ## Task 3 - Web server
 Write a final script ```server.py``` that will act as a web server running on localhost:8080 with the following specifications:
 * Listens only for GET requests (ignore POST etc.)
-* Create a Login Page (a file called ```login.html```) containing a HTML forl with input fields for email and password.
+* Create a Login Page (a file called ```login.html```) containing a HTML form with input fields for email and password.
 Show this login page by default (if GET does not specify file to show).
-The form action should be '/login'
+The form action should be ```/login```.
 * Takes a path as a command line argument, this will be the referred to as **base directory**.
+Do not run the server if this is missing or invalid.
 * Credential validation: Your script must contain a function called ```valid_creds(email, pw)``` that opens ```users.csv```, checks if any row matches the parameters and returns True/False accordingly
 * Use functions as much as possible to make your code more readable and proper DocStrings to document each function.